Minority representation and fairness in network ranking: An application to school contact diary data: Quantifying minority representation

-where $ p_g $ for $g=1,2$ represent the within-group connection probabilities, and $ q $ represents the between-group connection probability. \ifjrss \else Nodes are divided into two groups: the minority group 1, assigned with probability $\kappa < 1/2$, and the majority group 2, assigned with probability $1 - \kappa$. \fi We denote this model as SBM($n, B, \kappa$).
+where $p_g$ ($g=1,2$) denotes the within-group connection probability for group $g$, and $q$ denotes the between-group connection probability. \ifjrss As above, $\kappa < 1/2$ denotes the probability that a node is assigned to the minority group. \else Nodes are assigned independently to the two groups: group 1 (minority) with probability $\kappa < 1/2$, and group 2 (majority) with probability $1-\kappa$. \fi